-Bank liable for couple's losses on high risk investments: discover what only the top, expert litigation lawyers in Spain know about bank liable for couple's losses on high risk investments
+Bank liable for couple's losses on high risk investments: discover what only the top, expert litigation lawyer in Spain know about bank liable for couple's losses on high risk investments

 The Supreme Court has upheld an appeal from the High Court in Valencia, ruling in favour of a couple who alleged that the respondent Bank has made high risk investments on their behalf even though they had specified that they wanted only low risk investments.